Land registration (Scots law): Repealed enactments

+Subsequent developments

 The passage of the Land Registers (Scotland) Act 1868 further reformed the General Register of Sasines, introducing a sorting system for deeds by the counties in Scotland.
 Search sheets, listing the deeds registered for a property, were also introduced to simplify the registration and search process.
 However, by this stage, due to the developments in cartography, many legal systems such as Australia and Germany began to use "title registration", or the Torrens System, based on maps of the land outlining plots.
 The General Register of Sasines, in contrast, relied on deeds alone and the extent of the land transferred was narrated in the deed.
 This made it difficult in practice to identify what exactly had been transferred, especially with deeds using historic measurement units.
 The General Register of Sasines began to appear outdated, and even by 1900 the debate had commenced in Scots law about its replacement.
 The final legislation to introduce a new map-based system was the Land Registration (Scotland) Act 1979 (c.
 33) which introduced a map-based Land Register of Scotland.

 The 1979 act provided that each county of General Register of Sasines would transfer over to the new Land Register.
 The 'live' date for each county was: